 Are projects that retain jobs eligible to participate in JCF?

-Yes, but project must retain at least 200 permanent full-time jobs in the seven-county Twin Cities metropolitan area and at least 75 permanent full-time jobs in Greater Minnesota; and have $25 million in capital expenditures.
-Although personal property like equipment and fixtures may be included as part of the $25 million, the capital investment rebate only applies to real property improvements.
+Yes, but project must retain at least 200 permanent full-time jobs in the eleven-county Twin Cities metropolitan area and at least 75 permanent full-time jobs in Greater Minnesota; and have $25 million in capital expenditures.
+The business still needs to invest at least $500,000 in real property within one year in the Twin Cities metropolitan area (versus $250,000 in real property in Targeted population projects).
+Personal property like equipment and fixtures may be included as part of the $25 million, but the capital investment rebate only applies to real property improvements.
 Although there are no job creation awards for retention projects, JCF may provide up to $1 million in capital investment rebates.

 What types of work are eligible for a job creation award?

 Any type of work created by the business are eligible for a job creation award.
-The workers must be new permanent full-time workers expected to work 2,080 hours annually and earn specified levels to earn the rebates of $1000- $3,000 per job, per year.
-All workers counted toward the new permanent full-time jobs goal must earn at least $12.85 per hour in total compensation (earned wages and voluntary benefits).
+The workers must be new permanent full-time workers expected to work 2,080 hours annually and earn specified levels to earn the rebates of $1,000- $3,000 per job, per year in non-targeted population projects and $2,000 - $4,000 per job in targeted population projects.
+(Hours worked may include regular, overtime, PTO (Paid Time Off), Holiday, Vacation, Sick, Bereavement, Military Service, and Volunteer).
+All workers counted toward the new permanent full-time jobs goal must earn at least $14.68 per hour in total compensation (earned wages and voluntary benefits).

 Are seasonal employees included in the full-time job creation goal?

-Can a construction jobs for building improvements be counted toward JCF job goals?
+Can construction jobs for building improvements be counted toward JCF job goals?

 No. Only new permanent full-time jobs created and employed by the JCF business are counted toward JCF job goals.

-Do contract workers and/or workers who receive 1099s count toward JCF job goals?
+Do contract workers, temp to hire, and/or workers who receive 1099s count toward JCF job goals?

 No. Only new permanent full-time jobs created and employed by the JCF business are counted toward JCF job goals.